GefenOnline/JSON-schema-to-markdown/README.md

 # using

-Install the normal way: `npm install json-schema-to-markdown`
+Install the normal way: `npm install json-schema-2-md`

 Use it like this: